Meivazhi: Incorruptibility

 It is believed that the primordial sign that a man has reached the Superior God is that the person's physical self will become incorruptible when he dies.
-It is believed that, When a man dies without even meeting the Supreme God within himself, he dies without even fulfilling his most basic purpose in life, and therefore, the Supreme God merely leaves his earthly form without helping the Soul to attain its true heavenly form.
+It is believed that when a man dies without even meeting the Supreme God within himself, he dies without fulfilling his most basic purpose in life, and therefore, the Supreme God merely leaves his earthly form, without helping the soul attain its true heavenly form.

-Consequently, the earthly form decays and the Soul becomes eternally enslaved by Satan.
-However, when a Man had realized the Supreme God within himself and prayed affectionately throughout his lifetime, he is helped by the Supreme God attain his true heavenly form locked within himself, at the time of his death and Satan would fear to get anywhere close to a Man's heavenly form.
+Consequently, the earthly form decays, and the soul becomes eternally enslaved by Satan.
+However, when a Man had realized the Supreme God within himself and prayed affectionately throughout his lifetime, the Supreme God helped him to attain his true heavenly form, locked within himself, at the time of his death, and Satan would fear to get anywhere near a Man's heavenly form.
 Therefore, the earthly form would never decompose.
-It is believed that every religion came to earth only to prove this as a fact and it can be seen in many saints, whose bodies have not decomposed through hundreds of years.
-This phenomenon is stated to happen among the people of the Meivazhi religion and there were instances, where even non-followers, who had visited the Meivazhi Salai temple and prayed, had shown signs of incorruptibility.
+It is believed that every religion came to Earth only to prove this fact, as seen in many saints whose bodies have not decomposed for hundreds of years.
+This divine phenomenon is stated to happen among the people of the Meivazhi religion, and there were instances, where even non-followers, who had visited the Meivazhi Salai temple and prayed, had shown signs of divine incorruptibility.

-The Followers of Meivazhi believe that a person's attainment of Heaven can be ascertained by their body, by observing the following 10 signs after death showing Immortal Proofs of Salvation at the time of death:
+The Followers of Meivazhi believe that a person's attainment of heaven can be ascertained by their body, by observing the following 10 observable divine signs after death, showing Immortal Proofs, empirical evidence of salvation at the time of death: